deartc/FitBitLit/README.md

 Category 2: Utilize External Data:

 I used an Excel data file and included it in my project.
 I used  Matplotlib to create charts/graphs of data.
-Notes:  I know this is very basic but  although I have taken python I am new to data analysis portion.
-I have more code but only included what actually worked for now.
-I plan to see if I  can clean data and do more data analysis later now that I have the  hands on experience.

 Category 3: Data Display